Community Development and Health Promotion

 Latin Men United is a health promotion program that uses soccer to develop community leadership and reduce alcohol use among vulnerable men in Central West Toronto.
 Using a harm reduction approach, LMU provides recreational and social opportunities for Latin American men facing social and economic challenges, which help strengthen participants’ physical fitness and mental health, minimize social isolation, and reduces substance use.
 Soccer builds camaraderie, and strengthens participant’s desire to lead a healthier lifestyle.

-The adult soccer practices are held twice a week, and we always welcome new participants and volunteers!
+The adult soccer practices are held twice a week on Tuesdays and Thursday evenings.
+We always welcome new participants and volunteers!

 Currently, LMU is accepting in-kind donations for new soccer shoes (sizes 8 and 9) as well as financial donations for uniforms, shoes, equipment, refreshments and program outings.